QUICK SUMMARY:

 For example, my conservative approach often balanced Blake's natural inclination towards aggressive growth strategies.
 These clashing perspectives could easily have led to conflict, but instead, they brought balance.
 Jesse, often acting as the mediator, played a crucial role in helping us find a middle ground.

-Navigating these dynamics taught us that having co-founders isn’t just about sharing responsibilities; it’s about complementing each other’s strengths and compensating for weaknesses.
+Navigating co-founder dynamics taught us that having co-founders isn’t just about sharing responsibilities; it’s about complementing each other’s strengths and compensating for weaknesses.
 More importantly, it's about having the courage to let the best ideas win, regardless of who brought them up first.

 4 Challenges We Faced as Co-Founders